 If you have earned income from employment that has been taxed at source through PAYE, this should be recorded in the ‘Employment’ section of your Self Assessment tax return form.

-Anyone who uses a paper-based form to submit their Self Assessment form will need to complete a supplementary SA102 form for each employment they need to include.
+Anyone who uses a paper-based form to submit their Self Assessment form will need to complete a supplementary SA102 form for each employment they had during that tax year.
 You’ll need to provide:

 Paying Self Assessment tax through PAYE